 Levels of responsibility

-People with access to Workplace Analytics should ideally have previous experience for their level of access.
+People who access data with Viva Insights should ideally have previous experience for their level of access.
 Preferably, they should have previously undergone security and privacy training in handling sensitive data.

-Consider the following personas when granting the different levels of access to Workplace Analytics.
+Consider the following personas when granting the different levels of access for Viva Insights.